keivanmojmali/blockslides/packages/ai-context/README.md

 Versioned context atoms, examples, schemas, and types for guiding LLMs to create/edit **BlockSlides JSON** (slides, rows, columns, image blocks, sizing, etc).

-This package is designed to be read by **LLMs** and **humans**: it gives you ready‑made prompt text, examples, and schemas so another AI can reliably generate and edit BlockSlides documents.

 ---

 ### Install